BlockMagiX97/MMDP/README.md

 - serialization
 - array support (only those defined in MMDP macros)
 - custom type support (types defined elsewhere)
-- ajustable limits to memory alocations
+- essential structs and fields

 ## TODO
-- add checks for essentiality
-- add not-prefered fields (are sent only if client or server require them)

-- add one-of-two fields (only one of the fields is required (useful for compatibility layers)) (probably can be implemented using not-prefered fields)

-- add checks for support for fields and structs (dont trust the client)
 - add a way for program to check if field or struct is supported

+- add ajustable limits to memory alocations

+- add not-prefered fields (are sent only if client or server require them) (are only recomendation from the server)

 - remove all memory leaks (should be done)
+- refactor and improve the code

 ## Send fields conditionaly
 only 2 types of fields can be sent conditionaly.
 Other types are always sent.